-Creating safe, secure, comfortable campuses starts with effective emergency plans and processes.
+Creating safe, secure, comfortable schools starts with effective emergency plans and processes.
 What do you do when there's a fire alarm?
 A problem with a campus lab environment?
 An active shooter?
-If the dorms or academic buildings must be evacuated, where do you meet and how do you account for people?
+If the building must be evacuated, where do you meet and how do you account for people?